Mao Zedong: Founding the Chinese Communist Party: 1921–1922

 Mao was party secretary for Hunan stationed in Changsha, and to build the party there he followed a variety of tactics.
 In August 1921, he founded the Self-Study University, through which readers could gain access to revolutionary literature, housed in the premises of the Society for the Study of Wang Fuzhi, a Qing dynasty Hunanese philosopher who had resisted the Manchus.
 He joined the YMCA Mass Education Movement to fight illiteracy, though he edited the textbooks to include radical sentiments.
 He continued organising workers to strike against the administration of Hunan Governor Zhao Hengti.
 Yet labour issues remained central.
 The successful and famous Anyuan coal mines strikes (contrary to later Party historians) depended on both "proletarian" and "bourgeois" strategies.
 Liu Shaoqi and Li Lisan and Mao not only mobilised the miners, but formed schools and cooperatives and engaged local intellectuals, gentry, military officers, merchants, Red Gang dragon heads and even church clergy.
 Mao's labour organizing work in the Anyuan mines also involved his wife Yang Kaihui, who worked for women's rights, including literacy and educational issues, in the nearby peasant communities.
-Although Mao and Yang were not the originators of this political organizing method of combining labor organizing among male workers with a focus on women's rights issues in their communities, they were among the most effective at using this method.
+Although Mao and Yang were not the originators of this political organizing method of combining labour organizing among male workers with a focus on women's rights issues in their communities, they were among the most effective at using this method.
 Mao's political organizing success in the Anyuan mines resulted in Chen Duxiu inviting him to become a member of the Communist Party's Central Committee.

 Mao claimed that he missed the July 1922 Second Congress of the Communist Party in Shanghai because he lost the address.
 Adopting Lenin's advice, the delegates agreed to an alliance with the "bourgeois democrats" of the KMT for the good of the "national revolution".
 Communist Party members joined the KMT, hoping to push its politics leftward.